sabdha/AI-Generated-Fashion-MockUp/README.md

 ## Agent-Driven Fashion Mock-Up with LoRA-Enhanced Diffusion and Query Optimization

-Designed a self-reflective LLM agent that iteratively analyzes user queries to determine ambiguity.Based on confidence scores and heuristics,
-the agent either rewrites the query for clarity or performs retrieval from a fashion-style vector database.
-This intelligent routing ensures
-high-quality prompt generation for Stable Diffusion-based virtual try-on(in progress) image synthesis.
+Designed a multipass reasoning agent with creative generation capabilities that iteratively analyzes user queries for ambiguity.
+Based on heuristic evaluation, it either rewrites vague prompts or performs retrieval from a fashion-specific vector database.
+This intelligent flow ensures high-quality prompt generation for Stable Diffusion-based mockup image synthesis.
+(Virtual try-on module is under development.)

 ## Agent-Driven Product Mock-Up with LoRA-Enhanced Diffusion and Query Optimization for Fashion/Retail Campaigns
 ## Sample video and images: